zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Grammatical-Babble.md

     }

 The `sym<“ ”>` we can ignore—here it's functioning just as a name.
-What we are left with is a look-ahead for a `“` quote and then assigment to `$<quote>` capture the `quote` token from MAIN language braid.
+What we are left with is a look-ahead for a `“` quote and the assigment of the result of the `quote` token from MAIN language braid to `$<quote>` capture.
 So we can look-ahead for all of the opening quotes we care about and let the MAIN braid take care of all the details.

-So, we'll replace all of the quote handling tokens with a this single one:
+So, let's replace all of the quote handling tokens with this single one:

     token escape:sym<'> {
         <?[ ' " ‘ ‚ ’ “ „ ” ｢ ]> <quote=.LANG('MAIN','quote')>
     }

-And we replace all of the matching actions method with this single one:
+And replace all of the matching actions methods with this single one:

     method escape:sym<'>($/) { make mark_ww_atom($<quote>.ast); }

 Compile!
 Run our code with some quote variations:

-    $ ./perl6 -e '.say for qww<„looks like ” ‚we fixed‘ ｢this thing｣>'
+    $ ./perl6 -e '.say for qww<„looks like” ‚we fixed‘ ｢this thing｣>' looks like
-    looks like
     we fixed
     this thing

 Awesome!
-Not only did we made all the quotes work right, we also managed to clean up the existing tokes and action.
+Not only did we made all of the quotes work right, we also managed to clean up the existing tokens and action methods.
 All we need now is a test for our fix and we're ready to commit.

-## Feasting on The Roast
+## Feasting on The Bug Roast

 The [Official Perl 6 Test Suite (Roast)](https://github.com/perl6/roast) is in `t/spec` inside of the Rakudo build dir.
 If it's missing, just run